 The US Navy also commissioned qualification performance tests with Stat-X agents for use as a replacement for obsolete halon 1301 systems on naval landing craft.
 Fire experiments were conducted in a27 m3 (957 ft3) enclosure, representative of a marine flammable liquid store room (FLSR).
 Testing was performed at the Naval Research Laboratory (NRL) near Chesapeake Beach, MD.
 The mock-up was purposely constructed with an equivalent fixed leakage area of 45 in².
 Fuels tested included n-Heptane, methanol, and paint thinner.

 Stat-X products are available as three (3) families of products that can be used in FLSR applications including:

 The Stat-X family of products offers environmentally friendly effective fire protection for areas with flammable liquid hazards.
-Safe for human exposure, highly reliable disposable units with low maintenance and a 10 year shelf life, facilities will find aerosol fire suppression systems very economical compared with traditional gas and water based fire protection systems.
+Safe for human exposure, highly reliable disposable units with low maintenance and a ten (10)+ year service life, facilities will find aerosol fire suppression systems are economical compared with traditional gas and water based fire protection systems.

 The advanced technology used by Stat-X products is covered by NFPA® 2010 Standard for Fixed Aerosol Fire-Extinguishing Systems.